-Introducing the Arts For All Network
+About the Arts For All Network

-For more information about the networks, contact Claire Noble, Community Development Co-ordinator, Arts Access Aotearoa (T: 04 802 4349 E: firstname.lastname@example.org).
+For more information about the Arts For All Network and to join, please contact Milly Hampton, Arts For All Activator (T: 04 802 4349 E: firstname.lastname@example.org).

-Latest events, opportunities and tips
+News, events, opportunities and tips